nikolagsiderov/Gaska/README.md

 # Gaska

-Gaska is a web platform for calculating fuel consumption, storing service book logs and more.
+Gaska is an ASP.NET Core MVC project for calculating fuel consumption, storing service book logs and more.

-# What I Learned
+# What I Have Learned

-* Further understanding of how a MVC project works
+* Further understanding of MVC arhitecture
-* Working with Code First principle with Entity Framework
+* Working with Code First principle with Entity Framework Core
-* Further understanding GIT and ability to work with branches comfortably
+* Further understanding Git and ability to work with branches comfortably